ajhenley/gitbook/create_a_branch.md

 <!--djw:
-expl how to create and merge a branch.
+todo: expl how to create and merge a branch.
 Also, explain how to access the branch in Eclipse-->
 ###Create a Branch